Bryah Basin Copper-Gold Project

 • 89m @ ~19.4 wt% sulphide stringer zone from 176m in BBRD0701 (includes 5.95m massive sulphide zone)

-• Supergene upgrade and visual identification1F of copper minerals including Bornite, Chalcopyrite and Malachite.
-Best assays include:
+Supergene upgrade and visual identification of copper minerals including Bornite, Chalcopyrite and Malachite.
+Best results included:

 • 3.07m @ 0.13% Cu and 0.27ppm Au from 125.5m in hole BBRD070